Argent77/A7-TotLM-BG2EE/README.md

 # Trials of the Luremaster for Baldur's Gate
-*The Icewind Dale expansion "Trials of the Luremaster" made available to BG2:EE and EET (Enhanced Edition Trilogy).*
+*The Icewind Dale expansion "Trials of the Luremaster" made available to BG2:EE, Siege of Dragonspear and EET (Enhanced Edition Trilogy).*

 **Author:** Argent77